Last updated: 15 April 2021

-We’ve now offered Covid vaccine appointments to all patients aged 75 years and over, and all shielding (priority group 4) patients.
+We’ve now offered first dose Covid vaccine appointments to all patients aged 75 years and over, and all shielding (priority group 4) patients.
 These are the only groups we’re vaccinating at Riverside.
 Shielders should have already received their letter from the Government or already have been defined as a shielder by their GP.

 Local health board teams will continue to vaccinate housebound registered patients, when it’s their priority group’s turn.
 Read the priority group list here on the gov.uk website.
 Please wait to be contacted by the housebound team direct.

 The first patients at Riverside Medical Practice received the COVID-19 vaccine on Monday 11 January, after an initial allocation of the vaccine arrived and the wider national COVID-19 vaccination programme starts to get underway.

 All patients registered with the practice who are 80 years and over, and able to attend the clinic in person will receive a phone call or letter inviting them to an appointment at the surgery over the coming weeks, when additional allocations of the vaccine are sent to General Practices across Scotland.

 Patients should wait to be contacted for an appointment: a team at the surgery will be working its way through the list of those eligible, as new batches of the vaccine arrive.

 “We’re delighted to start playing our part in this crucial national COVID-19 vaccination programme”Dr Joanna Stenke, GP Partner, Riverside Medical Practice

 “By being vaccinated we can all play our part in ending this pandemic, and look forward to the return of parts of life we miss so much, such as spending time with family and friends.

 “I wholeheartedly recommend that everyone eligible should have the vaccine.
 I had my first dose as soon as it was offered to frontline health workers and know my family will be lining up to do the same as soon as they’re eligible.